ascv/HyperLogLog/README.md

-This is a demonstration of the HyperLogLog algorithm implemented in C as a command line program.
+This is a demonstration of the HyperLogLog algorithm using a Murmur3 hash function.
 While HLL operates independently of the encoding (e.g. it is irrelevant whether elements in the input data set are text files or images) this program operates only on strings and reads up to 100 characters for any individual string from the input data set.
 In other words, it returns the number of distinct words in the input data set.

 ## Setup